zhuazhuzz/TomatoMarket/README.md

 You should install [Docker](https://www.docker.com/products/docker-desktop/) if you have not already

-Each service runs in its own container, a docker compose file is included in the root directory, no need for any `npm`, simply just run `docker-compose up` in the root and wait for dependencies and packages to be installed.
+Each service runs in its own container, a docker compose file is included in the root directory, simply just run `docker-compose up` in the root and wait for dependencies and packages to be installed.

 Launches at [http://localhost:5173](http://localhost:5173)